 Luckily, there are some sure-fire ways to dig your way out of that blogger burnout hole.
 And what’s even better?
 I’ve come up with some awesome ways to prevent blogger burnout in the future!
-They aren’t foolproof and you’ll still experience those daunting moments, but I guarantee you’ll experience blogger burnout less, and to a less extreme level!
+They aren’t foolproof and you’ll still experience those daunting moments, but I guarantee you’ll experience blogger burnout less, and you’ll bounce back a lot faster!

 1. Take a break.
 This is probably the most solid piece of advice I can offer for anyone dealing with blogger burnout, especially if you want your blog to be a long-term hobby or career.
 Just take a step back from what it is that’s stressing you out.
 When I hit a wall and feel like I’m burning out, I take one day off.
 I let myself skip the next post I need to write, which gives me a day or two to relax.
 I also know plenty of bloggers who have taken more extended breaks due to blogger burnout, anything from a week to several months.
 The latter would be a good route to take if you feel like you need to rethink your blog’s direction.